Valentine's Day Weekend - February 14 to 16

 Eat your way through town in this exclusive tour of North America's oldest French-speaking city.
 Romance along picturesque cobblestone streets lined with bistros and boutiques while sipping on chocolat chaud.
 It's easy to fall in love (again) with a visit to this dreamy town along the Saint Lawrence River.

-on double occupancy
+*Based on double

 Highlights & Inclusions